EB-5 Visa Lawyer in Surat

 Source of Funds for Surat Applicants

 Source of funds is the single most critical element of any EB-5 petition, and for Surat applicants it is often the most complex.
 Under 8 CFR §204.6, the investor must demonstrate that the capital was obtained through lawful means.
-USCIS Policy Manual Volume 6, Part G provides detailed guidance on how adjudicators evaluate this evidence.
+The USCIS Policy Manual, Volume 6, Part G provides detailed guidance on how adjudicators evaluate this evidence.

 Common sources of funds for Surat investors include: